Sustainability

 Sustainable, future-proof Data Centers

 With our modern and energy-efficient Data Centers, we are setting a good example: we are continuously taking measures to further reduce our energy consumption and cause fewer greenhouse gas emissions.
-We have been using a photovoltaic system on the roof of DCRN I since 2010, and since 2017 we have also been operating our Data Centers with 100% green electricity, thus making a contribution to climate protection.
+We have been using a photovoltaic system on the roof of DCRN I since 2010, and since 2017 we have also been operating our data centers with 100% green electricity, thus making a contribution to climate protection.

 Achieving a high level of energy efficiency is a sustainability issue for us, which is also of economic interest to our customers.